MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganizationSettingItemInsight.md

 BODYPARAMETER <IMicrosoftGraphInsightsSettings>: insightsSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[DisabledForGroup <String>]`: The ID of an Azure AD group, of which the specified type of insights are disabled for its members.
+  - `[DisabledForGroup <String>]`: The ID of an Azure Active Directory group, of which the specified type of insights are disabled for its members.
 Default is empty.
 Optional.
   - `[IsEnabledInOrganization <Boolean?>]`: true if the specified type of insights are enabled for the organization; false if the specified type of insights are disabled for all users without exceptions.
 Default is true.
 Optional.

 INPUTOBJECT <IIdentityDirectoryManagementIdentity>: Identity Parameter